Cat Among the Pigeons: Plot summary

 Poirot eventually reveals to all that the Shaista who attended Meadowbank was an imposter; the real Shaista was kidnapped by a group seeking Prince Ali Yusuf's jewels.
-When the imposter does not find them, the group extracts her from the school before the uncle of the real Shaista can expose her.
-Poirot briefly focusses attention on Miss Rich as a potential suspect, so he can put the true murderer at ease.
-Poirot reveals that Miss Springer was killed because she caught the killer searching for the tennis racquet, and Miss Blanche was killed for her attempted blackmail of the killer.
+When the imposter did not find them, the group extracted her from the school before the uncle of the real Shaista could expose her.
+Poirot briefly focuses attention on Miss Rich as a potential suspect, so he can put the true murderer at ease.
+He then reveals that Miss Springer was killed because she caught the killer searching for the tennis racquet.
+Miss Blanche was killed when she attempted to blackmail the killer.

-Then, through Mrs. Upjohn, Poirot identifies Ann Shapland as the ruthless espionage agent known as "Angelica".
-Miss Shapland had been in Ramat three months earlier and was the woman who had witnessed Rawlinson concealing the gems in Jennifer's racquet.
+Through Mrs. Upjohn, Poirot exposes Ann Shapland as a ruthless espionage agent known as "Angelica".
+Miss Shapland had been in Ramat three months earlier, and was the woman who had witnessed Rawlinson concealing the gems in Jennifer's racquet.
 Before Miss Shapland is arrested, she attempts to shoot Mrs. Upjohn.
-As Miss Bulstrode tries to shield her, Miss Chadwick steps in to protect Miss Bulstrode and is fatally wounded.
-Miss Shapland is disarmed and taken away.
-Poirot then reveals that the second murder was committed by Miss Chadwick, who was jealous of Miss Vansittart as Miss Bulstrode's chosen successor to head Meadowbank.
-Miss Chadwick came upon Miss Vansittart in the Sports Pavilion and impulsively struck her down in a fit of madness.
+As Miss Bulstrode tries to shield Mrs. Upjohn, Miss Chadwick steps in to protect Miss Bulstrode and is fatally wounded.
+Miss Shapland is disarmed and taken away; Poirot then reveals that the second murder was committed by Miss Chadwick, who was jealous of Miss Vansittart's better qualifications as Mrs. Bulstrode's possible successor.
+Miss Chadwick came upon Miss Vansittart alone in the Sports Pavilion, and struck her down in a fit of madness.

 In the aftermath of the investigation, Miss Bulstrode appoints Miss Rich as her partner and successor, with both focusing on rebuilding Meadowbank and its reputation.
-Meanwhile, Poirot turns over the gems to Mr. Robinson, who then visits an English woman who had secretly married Prince Ali Yusuf when he was a student and had their son.
-Julia receives an emerald as a reward.
+Meanwhile, Poirot turns over the gems to a Mr. Robinson, who turns them over to Prince Ali Yusuf's secret wife; they had married and had a son while Yusuf was a student in England.
+Julia Upjohn receives an emerald as a reward.